 Our most critical EAGALA equine therapy work is done with at-risk clients referred to us by outside agencies throughout West Michigan (such as Manasseh Project, Family Outreach Center, Arbor Circle and public schools with high at-risk populations).
 Our clients may have troubled histories: abuse, sex trafficking, addiction challenges, self-worth, behavioral and identity issues.
 We believe one life changed can change a community.

-What does equine
+What does equine assisted

-therapy at EAD look like?
+psychotherapy at EAD look like?

 Our EAGALA equine therapy experiential programs are interactive through a variety of non-riding activities.
-All of our equine therapy sessions are facilitated by a certified equine specialist and a therapist who help process activities and emotions with participants.
+All of our EAP equine therapy sessions are facilitated by a certified equine specialist and a therapist who help process activities and emotions with participants.
 Most sessions are 45 minutes and cater to the client's specific needs.

 How does EAGALA

 Using dialog, horse-centered activities, observation and open-ended questions, clients discover perceptions and mental processes behind their beliefs and actions.
 Equine therapy helps people tell their story and find their own solutions in a non-judgmental, emotionally safe place - an arena and farm, right in the city, right where you are.